mcgurk/Arduino-USB-HID-RetroJoystickAdapter/README.md

 After extraction check that you have folder %HOMEPATH%\Documents\Arduino\libraries\Joystick2 or ~/Arduino/libraries/Joystick2.

-Close and start Arduino IDE again so it searches and finds just added library.
+Close and start Arduino IDE again so it searches and finds library.

 ### Code
 This code supports Atari, SMS, NES, SNES and Genesis (3 and 6 button) controllers.
 Select your controller by commenting and uncommenting stuff from beginning of source code and give your IO-pin numbers.